 What do depression, anxiety, ADHD, autism, epileptic seizures and many other mental and behavioral disorders have in common?
 A dysfunctional digestive system.

 The digestive system has been called the “second brain”.
-The enteric nervous system (SNE), a branch of the autonomic nervous system, which is in the digestive system, can communicate and function independently of the brain!
-SNE is composed of approximately 500 million neurons.
+The enteric nervous system (ENS), a branch of the autonomic nervous system, which is in the digestive system, can communicate and function independently of the brain!
+ENS is composed of approximately 500 million neurons.
 It can “think”, “memorize” and “learn” on its own.
-SNE covers the mucosa of many organs: esophagus, stomach, small intestine, large intestine, pancreas, gallbladder.
+ENS covers the mucosa of many organs: esophagus, stomach, small intestine, large intestine, pancreas, gallbladder.
 It is involved in regulating several essential digestive functions – the secretion of digestive enzymes, intestinal and gallbladder motility, regulating the function of the gastric and esophageal sphincter (to prevent the acid from rising on the esophagus and allowing swallowing).

 95% of serotonin is found in the intestines and the imbalances in its levels are a major cause for: depression, bi-polar disorders, anxiety, migraines and insomnia.
 Also, GABA which is also found in the intestines affects mood, sleep and cognition.